US Individual Tax Preparation

 |---|---|---|

-These two together give roughly 50–70 enshrinable rules — enough to cross the corpus-bootstrap floor and enough variety (status classification + quantitative modifier lookup + edge-case handling) to stress-test the scan pipeline end-to-end.
+These two together give roughly 50–70 enshrinable rules — enough to cross the bootstrap floor and enough variety (status classification + quantitative modifier lookup + edge-case handling) to stress-test the full decision-time pipeline end-to-end.

-Problem spaces enumerates the full list, including problem spaces outside the alpha corpus and their prerequisites.
+Problem spaces enumerates the full list, including problem spaces not yet in scope and their prerequisites.

 - Dependents (qualifying child / qualifying relative tests)